-The accounts of the Group for the two years ended 4 April 2018 have been audited by PricewaterhouseCoopers LLP, Chartered Accountants and Registered Auditors, without qualification and in accordance with International Financial Reporting Standards (IFRS) and auditing standards issued by the Auditing Practices Board.
-The auditors of the Group have no material interest in the Group.
+The accounts of the Group for the two years ended 4 April 2019 have been audited by PricewaterhouseCoopers LLP (PwC), Chartered Accountants and Registered Auditors, without qualification and in accordance with International Financial Reporting Standards (IFRS) and auditing standards issued by the Auditing Practices Board.
+PwC has no material interest in the Group.